 If you're reading this page, then you've likely been charged with a DUI and you've had your license suspended by a police officer.
 That means you're having to decide whether to: (1) do an ALS appeal; or (2) get an ignition interlock (officially called an "ignition interlock device limited permit" or IIDLP).

 If you decide to go the IIDLP route, here is what you need to know.

-- You can only get one when you've been arrested for a DUI and form 1205 has been issued (when the officer takes your license he/she is supposed to fill this form out, submit it to DDS, and give you a copy)
+- You can only get one when you've been arrested for a DUI and a form 1205 has been issued (when the officer takes your license they are supposed to fill this form out, submit it to DDS, and give you a copy)

-- You must first get the interlock device installed on your case.
+- You must first get the interlock device installed on your car.
 Then, and only then, will DDS issue you the IIDLP.